Fireworks / Fire Prevention

-Draper City encourages residents who want to celebrate July holidays with fireworks to ensure fireworks are used within permitted areas and following all recommended safety guidelines.
+Draper City encourages residents who want to celebrate holidays with fireworks to ensure fireworks are used on permitted dates and timeframes, within permitted areas, and following all recommended safety guidelines.
 To minimize risk, residents are encouraged to consider attending professional fireworks displays, which are supervised by fire personnel.
-Draper Nights Concerts and Fireworks will be held July 15-17.
-Admission to these events are free.

 Class “C” fireworks can be sold the following dates:

 June 24 – July 25

 2 days before and on Chinese New Year’s Eve

 Discharge Dates and Times